-While it’s true you cannot spell ‘pedicure’ without ‘cure’, a fresh coat of polish and some attention to your cuticles is not, in fact, a quick fix for drop foot.
-I mean, I was convinced my pedi was definitely strengthening something when I almost power-kicked my aesthetician in the face; but that wasn’t intentional, merely an involuntary reflex, and not a medically significant outcome.
-My disappointment was reinforced when I tried to claim this spa visit, and my insurance company got really crusty about it.
+While it’s true you cannot spell ‘pedicure’ without ‘cure’, a fresh coat of polish and some attention to your cuticles is not in fact, a cure for drop foot.
+Yes, I almost power-kicked my last pedicurist in the face, but that was an involuntary reflex and not a sudden return of leg strength.
+Calling it reflexology might make it sound more legit but your myelin destroyers won’t be fooled.
+And neither will your benefits provider.
+I know this for sure because I tried to claim my last spa visit and my insurance company was really crusty about it.

-Myth #2 You cannot get more than one disease at a time
+MS Myth: You can’t get more than one disease at a time

-I believed this was a thing; because, like, everyone has something, but nobody has two things, right?
+I believed this was a thing; because everyone has something, but nobody has two things, right?
 Having MS was my thing, which meant I was invincible to other calamities.
 I actually used to say this out loud.

 “I don’t need a dentist.
+I don’t need sunscreen.
 Duh.
 You can’t get more than one disease at time time.”

 So I stopped flossing, thought about taking up smoking, and was playing fast and loose with my breast exams.
 Then, out of nowhere (okay, Poland), I got diagnosed with a mild arrhythmia called Wolff Parkinson White.
 All I heard was Parkinsons and lost my freaking mind, until it was explained to me that they’re not really the same thing.
 Technically, they’re not even kind of the same thing.
 (Which is really what the lab technician should have opened with instead of sending me on my way and telling me to follow up with someone who speaks English.)
 My life had flashed before my eyes, and now I wear my seatbelt, take my vitamins, and obsess over my own mortality all the damn time.
 Turns out this paranoia isn’t unreasonable, because science says that having one auto-immune disease increases the risk of acquiring a second (or third…) auto-immune disease.
 Quick, somebody get me a lottery ticket.